Equal Employment Opportunity (EEO)

 - The Disability Employment Program is another component of the AEP designed to assist and support the agency with disability employment matters pursuant to the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990, as amended, Executive Order 18548, 29 CFR 1614.102, and 29 CFR 1630.

-- The Complaints Program is designed to provide an effective and efficient process for addressing EEO discrimination complaints and allegations of harassment.
+- The Complaints Program is designed to provide an effective and efficient process for addressing EEO discrimination complaints and harassment allegations.

-- NARA’s Anti-Harassment Program is a component of the designed to address any type of harassment that interferes with, or alters, the condition of an employee’s employment and creates a hostile work environment, regardless of the reason.
+- NARA’s Anti-Harassment Program is designed to address any harassment that interferes with or alters the condition of an employee’s employment and creates a hostile work environment, regardless of the reason.

-- The Anti-Harassment Program provides a forum for addressing harassment allegations though an Ad Hoc Committee on Harassment.
+- The Anti-Harassment Program provides a forum for addressing harassment allegations through an Ad Hoc Committee on Harassment.